tsawler/go-metal/engine/docs.md

 ```go
 func NewMPSTrainingEngine(config cgo_bridge.TrainingConfig) (*MPSTrainingEngine, error)
 ```
-NewMPSTrainingEngine creates a new training engine
+NewMPSTrainingEngine creates a new training engine DEPRECATED: Use NewModelTrainingEngineDynamic with proper layer specifications instead.
+This function is kept for backward compatibility but should not be used in new code.

 #### func  NewMPSTrainingEngineConstantWeights